jacobrobertsdev/Sounds-for-Sleep/README.md

 ### What I learned

-I use similar apps/sites often and wanted to create this one for some practice with web API's.
+I use similar apps/sites often and wanted to create this one for some practice with audio.
 Event delegation was very useful for all the event listeners to minimize repetitive code.

 ### Useful resources